agungasb/SIMPLE-GROUND/memory-bank/progress.md

 - The CSS has been updated to correctly style the new Croissant Calculator input layout.
 - The Recipe Scaler now correctly lists all defined Simple Ground and Croissant department recipes from `data.json`.
 - The Croissant Calculator input fields now only display final products, excluding intermediate products like "Adonan" and "Laminasi", based on user feedback.
+- The Croissant Calculator now displays a "Product Input Summary (pcs)" section, showing the total quantity in pieces for each product input.
+- The Croissant Calculator's "Recipe Calculation Results" now explicitly label amounts in "resep".

 ## What's Left to Build
 - The Croissant Calculator's calculation logic for recipes and ingredient aggregation needs further development and testing, now accounting for baked and frozen quantities and specifically for final products.